Aneurysmal Bone Cyst (ABC) is a non malignant, tumour like vascular and reactive malformation comprised of blood filled channels

 - Fibrous dysplasia

-- Specific translocations of the TRE17/USP6 gene [due to t(16,17) translocation and upregulation which halts osteoblastic maturation] are reported in about 70% of primary ABC but never in secondary ABC lesions
+- Genetic research: Specific translocations of the TRE17/USP6 gene [due to t(16,17) translocation and upregulation which halts osteoblastic maturation] are reported in about 70% of primary ABC but never in secondary ABC lesions.

 How is ABC identified?

-- Pathological fracture is common due to the aggressive nature
+- Pathological fracture (fracture of weakened bone due to trivial fall) is common due to aggressive nature.

 - Occasionally, neurological symptoms if lesion is pressing on spinal cord